 What is the process of filing an insurance claim after an accident?

-If you’ve been injured in an accident, filing an insurance claim is an important step to recovering compensation for medical bills, treatment, lost wages, pain and suffering, and other damages.
+If you have been injured in an accident, filing an insurance claim is an important step to recovering compensation for medical bills, treatment, lost wages, pain and suffering, and other damages.
 Depending on your insurance policy, you may file a claim with your own insurance company or the at-fault party’s insurance company.
 You will need to provide your full name, your policy number (if filing with your own insurance company), the date and time of the incident, and contact information for all people involved (including witnesses).
-For car accidents, you should also have the driver’s license and license plate numbers for each driver and vehicle.
+For car accidents, you should also have the driver’s license and license plate numbers for each driver and vehicle involved.